Electrospinning-Data.org: A FAIR, Structured Knowledge Resource for Nanofiber Fabrication

-The initial release contains 809 experimental records inherited from Cogni-e-SpinDB 1.0 dataset~\cite{Mahdian2026CogniESpinDBArticle, Mahdian2025CogniESpinDB}, covering 12 polymer systems and 14 solvent systems extracted from 57 peer-reviewed publications.
+The initial release (v1, March 23, 2026) contains 809 experimental records inherited from Cogni-e-SpinDB 1.0 dataset~\cite{Mahdian2026CogniESpinDBArticle, Mahdian2025CogniESpinDB}, covering 12 polymer systems and 14 solvent systems extracted from 57 peer-reviewed publications.
 PVDF, PVA, PVP, and PAN represent the most frequently reported polymers, reflecting their broad adoption across filtration, energy storage, and biomedical applications.
-Core process parameters, applied voltage, flow rate, and tip-to-collector distance, are reported for all records.
+Core process parameters --- applied voltage, flow rate, and tip-to-collector distance --- are reported for all records, while solution properties such as viscosity, surface tension, and conductivity are available for a subset, consistent with reporting heterogeneity in the electrospinning literature~\cite{Mahdian2025TechRxiv}.
 Environmental parameters (temperature and humidity) remain the most sparsely reported group.
 This release serves as the curated foundation of the platform, with future expansion driven by community contributions and systematic literature extraction through the moderated ingestion pipeline (Section~\ref{sec:ingestion}).